How to be a TikTok music megastar | Malay Mail

 “I’ve seen artists of significant calibre who write a whole album that they think will be perfect for TikTok and it’s totally flopped.

 “It doesn’t work for an artist to say, ‘My song deserves to be viral’.
-Sixty thousand songs are released every day ― it’s not for them to decide, it’s for the listener.
+60,000 songs are released every day — it’s not for them to decide, it’s for the listener.

 “The songs that have shot off for me, I haven’t said: ‘I want these songs to do well, I’m going to make a nice campaign and a special video where I wear a gold suit in a fancy studio.’

 “I’ve done nothing.
 The songs are out in the world, people I don’t know have used them.
+The songs combined with the themes of the videos have gone viral.
 You can’t control it.”

 But you can connect